Homepage

 Cushion Shape - Facet Cut

-Consider round gemstones.
-Looking at our inventory of round shape gems, we find a number of different round stones: some are cut as cabochons, with no facets at all.
-Some are faceted in the traditional way, in the so-called brilliant cut.
-Yet others are cut with a very different faceting technique, called the concave cut.
-Yet others have what is called the portuguese cut.
+Consider round gemstones, for example.
+Looking at our inventory of round shaped gems, we can find a great number of different types of round stones; some are cut as cabochons, with no facets at all.
+Some are cut with a traditional faceting technique, or with a so-called 'brilliant' diamond-cut.
+Others are cut with very different fancy faceting techniques, such as the concave cut, rose-cut or a buff-top cut.
+Yet others have what is called a Portuguese cut or even a checkerboard-cut.

-So we have one shape -- round -- and multiple cutting styles.
-Though we sometimes use the phrase round-cut, it's obvious from our example that this phrase doesn't make a lot of sense.
-We need to say round portuguese cut or round cabochon, and so on.
+So we have one shape - round - and multiple types of cutting styles.
+Though we sometimes use the phrase 'round-cut', it's quite obvious from our example that this phrase doesn't make a lot of sense when it comes to an accurate description.
+We need to say round Portuguese cut or round cabochon, and so on for example.

 Cabochon Cut Gemstones